PDF(2.2 MB) View with Adobe Reader on a variety of devices

 a.
 Place the new NCS4K-ECU2 module with both 2.5” SATA drives into the original ECU slot.

 b.
-Reconnect all cables removed in section 1.7.1 to the new ECU2 Module.
+Reconnect all cables removed in Step 10. to the new ECU2 Module.

 c.
-Tighten the screws after latches are in the correct position.
+Tighten the screws after latches are positioned correctly.

 d.
 Ensure remote management connectivity to the NE is available again.